ryanvarley/data-leaders-handbook/src/1-1-questions.md

 Even if it yeilds nothing, its a good one to ask as it shows you care about supporting them.

-### What, if anything, feels harder than it should be in your day to day work?

 ### What are the biggest time wasters for you each week?

 Should be covered in an effective retro, but sometimes catches things by encouraging thought into time wasters.
-Could actually be asked in a retor.
+Could actually be asked in a retro.

+### What, if anything, feels harder than it should be in your day to day work?
+Similar to time wasters, but different phrasing can help people think

 ### Are you happy in your role?
 What could make it better for you?
-To be used sparingly
+To be used sparingly.
+Normally if you suspect theres an issue.

 ## Team questions

+### If you were running the team what would you do differently?
+Variation on the CEO question focused on the team

 ### What's a problem we have on our team that I might not know about?
+Untested, works better when you have more distance e.g. skip level

 ### What's our biggest challenge as a team?
+its ok

 ### How can we step up as a team this week?
 Untested

-### If you were running the team what would you do differently?

 ### If you were me, what question would you ask yourself?